 Overnight in Luang Prabang.

-Board a traditional wooden boat, Nava Mekong, for a relaxing cruise on the mighty Mekong River.
-Enjoy stunning mountain scenery and witness the simple rural livelihoods on the river.
-Cruise upstream for 1.5 – 2 hours before arriving at Pak Ou caves at the confluence of the Mekong and Nam Ou Rivers.
+Then board a traditional wooden boat, Nava Mekong, for a relaxing cruise on the mighty Mekong River.
+Enjoy stunning mountain scenery and witness the simple rural lifestyles which rely on the river while cruising upstream for 1.5 – 2 hours.
+Reach Pak Ou caves at the confluence of the Mekong and Nam Ou Rivers.
 In these 2 caves are displayed hundreds of sacred centuries-old Buddha images which are the object of pilgrimages during the Lao New Year festivities around mid April.
 The boat then keeps cruising in the vicinity of the caves and will moor during lunch time at the foot of beautiful limestone cliffs.
 A selection of typical Lao dishes will be served onboard.
 Cruise back to Luang Prabang and return in the early afternoon.

 Continue to climb the 328 steps to the top of Mount Phousi to enjoy a panoramic view of the city and the surrounding countryside.
 Stop at the evening hill tribe market.